texti/texti.github.io/README.md

 ![](i/cover.png)
 ```

-Use the new template syntax from Wikipedia markup:
+:white_check_mark: Use the new template syntax from Wikipedia markup:

 ``` text
 {% raw %}